 Allambie Heights Public School has a highly successful and popular Band Program.
-There are currently three bands, a Training Band, a Concert Band and a Stage Band.
+There are currently three bands, a Training Band, a Concert Band and a Performance Band.
 Membership of each band is determined by musical experience and ability, not by seniority in school years.

 The aim of the Band Program is to provide musical enrichment through the playing of an instrument in one of the school bands.
 At the same time, the programme aims to achieve a high performance standard and to encourage the development of teamwork in a happy atmosphere.
 By participating in the Band Program children will be able to achieve the following outcomes:

 - a level of proficiency in playing a musical instrument

 - confidence and self-esteem by performing in public

 - an enjoyment of music.

 Through providing the Band Program, outcomes for the school are:

 - an enrichment of the school's curriculum

 The Band program is open to children from year 3 onwards.
 Hiring of instruments and tuition rates are most reasonable.
 Children involved in the Band Program have opportunities to perform at the:

 - Annual School Concert